plainC/wrest/README.md

 ## How to run

-To start the server, type `./server`.
-It will start the server in `127.0.0.1` on port 8000 (edit `server.c` to change).
+To start the server, type `./server -m ./librest.so`.
+It will start the server in address `0.0.0.0` on port 9000.
+To change the IP port, use `-p INT` option.
+To change the IP address, type the address as last argument.

 To run the client type

 ```
 ./client GET /